Klopp reflects on 2022 in Liverpool Christmas message

 “This club is so special and if anybody didn't know it before, this day was proof of that.
 It was outstanding, I have no words for it.
 Now when I am speaking about it I get goosebumps."

-Liverpool restart their season with a trip to Aston Villa on Boxing Day.
+Liverpool restarts its season with a trip to Aston Villa on Boxing Day.